ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ```

 # Check Point
-This is your first checkpoint.
+Here's the first checkpoint.
 If you ever decide to come back to this notebook or have to restart the notebook, you can start from here.
 The preprocessed data has been saved to disk.

 ```python